 Carrying a mobile SCIF around is an important part of any presidential trip, he says, adding that they are getting easier to transport.

 "You can usually fit them into two large foot lockers and that's most of the equipment you need.
-In the old days you had to put them in the back of a trailer," he says.'Not infallible'
+In the old days you had to put them in the back of a trailer," he says.

 As well as mobile tents used to hold conversations, many permanent SCIFs are used to hold secure meetings, in offices and embassies.
 They are typically constructed with bomb proof walls and similarly tight security measures, explains Michael Creasey, director of development at CSG partners, another company which provides SCIFs.